Your todo list:

 Note: if you start going up the gully by mistake you'll see some bolts (rather high up) that belong to a different route (Hodadical Master) on the flat face - don't be fooled you can't see the Whipping Post bolts from the ground.

-Pro: 3 rather old bolts and a full rack up to a Camalot C4 #2 or #3.
+Pro: 3 newly replaced bolts and a full rack up to a Camalot C4 #2 or #3.
 Long route that wanders a bit so take a fair number of slings.

-Top out onto a small ledge just below the big main one with two rusty big ring bolts for an anchor.
+Top out onto a small ledge just below the big main one with and build a gear anchor (top anchor bolts are now gone).

 Two rope rappel from the anchor or there is a slung block towards the middle of the roof patio area I've used to rap down to the gully in a single rope rap with a 70m.
 Take care to not rap off the ends.
-There is also supposedly a set of rings to rap off of on the other side of the large ledge that drops you down to the Hanging Garden and from there you could scramble back down the gully.
+There is also a set of giant but rusty hangers to rap off of on the other side of the large ledge that drops you down to the Hanging Garden and from there you could scramble back down the gully.

 Apr 14, 2014